ghost-chain-unity/Ghost/roadmap-tasks.md

 - **Status:** ⏳ Not Started

 #### TASK-1.2.3: Build Indexer Service
-- **Description:** Stream blocks from chain, extract events, write to DB with optimized indexing
+- **Description:** Stream blocks from chain, extract events, write to DB with optimized indexing (DuckDB/LMDB for events, PostgreSQL for metadata)
 - **Acceptance Criteria:**
   - [ ] Connect to Chain Ghost RPC
   - [ ] Stream new blocks (WebSocket subscription)
   - [ ] Parse transactions and events
-  - [ ] Write to DuckDB or LMDB (high-performance indexed storage for events)
+  - [ ] Write events to DuckDB or LMDB (high-performance analytics, 10-100x faster than PostgreSQL)
-  - [ ] Write block/transaction metadata to PostgreSQL (for aggregations)
+  - [ ] Write block/transaction metadata to PostgreSQL (for aggregations and lookups)
   - [ ] Handle reorgs (rollback mechanism)
   - [ ] Backfill historical data
   - [ ] Monitoring and alerting